simul/simul.github.io/changelist.md

 Version 4.4
 ---
+Fri 07 May : Adding WaterMask documentation page as not previously created. this includes image and update to waters index
+Fri 07 May : Commodore support merges from 4.3
 Thu 06 May : Add SkySequencer icon to TrueSkyUI/MainWindow.
 Thu 06 May : Change Directory for UE from XboxSeriesX to XSX
 Thu 29 Apr : Updated Unity D3D12 for greater stability. assimp-vc142-mt is copied by CopyToTargetDir.py, as SimulCrossPlatform_MD has a link depenedencies to it if using PLATFORM_USE_ASSIMP.
 GetSimulVersion() updated for 4.4.